PorterGeo New Search GoBack Geology References

 It is now apparent that CAR001 was sited within 100 m outside of the Carrapateena Breccia Complex (CBC), and less than 200 m from the main copper-sulphide zone of the Carrapateena ore deposit.
 The second hole CAR002, which was vertical and collared 500 m due south of CAR001, had a 299 m RC pre-collar, again ending in cover shales, before the diamond core tail which was completed at a total depth of 654.2 m in June 2005.
 The hole passed into basement at 476 m, from where it intersected 178.2 m of variable intensity hematite alteration, sulphide development and brecciation of the CBC to the end of the hole.
 This mineralised interval averaged 1.83% Cu, 0.64 g/t Au, 0.21% Ce, 0.13% La and 59 ppm U (Vella and Cawood, 2006, Fairclough, 2005).

 Teck Resources Limited acquired an interest in the project later the same year, becoming the manager.
-Over the following years the deposit was delineated and a maiden resource estimated.
+Over the following 6 years, the Teck-RMG joint venture, under Teck's technical management, delineated and essentially closed off the deposit, and estimated a maiden resource.
+This involved ~70 deep diamond drill holes and >100 000 metres of drilling.
 However, by 2011 Teck determined that Carrapateena did not fit the company's long range development plans, and reached an agreement with OZ Minerals for the latter to acquire the asset.
 OZ Minerals continued delineation of the deposit and then undertook a feasibility study which recommended an underground sub-level cave operation.
 Following a three-year construction period, the first concentrate was produced in December 2019.
+In 2024, BHP Group Limited acquired 100% of OZ Minerals and the Carrapateena deposit.

 Regional Setting